zvory/nodejs-price-server/README.md

 ###Nodejs Price Server
 Live Visualization (assuming server is up) [can be found here.](http://zvoryg.in/viz/)

-__server.js__ Updates a set of prices every 200ms.
+__server.js__ Updates a set of prices every 400ms.
+The simulation is relatively sophisticated, it is based on real world economics.
 On update, it broadcasts using sockets the new price.
 Includes logging funcionality.

 __index.html__ Contains the live visualization.
-Real-time updating chart of price so far, including 30-day Moving Average.
-Uses smoothie.js for visualization.
+Real-time updating charts of prices, including 30-day Moving Average.
+Uses [smoothie.js](http://smoothiecharts.org/) for visualization.

-__smoothie.js__ JS Charting library from [http://smoothiecharts.org/](http://smoothiecharts.org/)
+__trader.js__ The begginings of a bot which will model institutional investors.

 #####Roadmap
 Agent based simulation: